PersephonyAPI/java-sdk/README.md

 gradle -Dcucumber.options="--tags @Calls" test
 ```

+You can generate a Cobertura coverage report by running `gradle cobertura`.
+The report will be found at build/cobertura.

 ## Documentation

 The [Persephony documentation](https://www.persephony.com/docs) has guides on [getting started](https://www.persephony.com/docs/getting-started/) with Persephony, as well as the [API reference](https://www.persephony.com/docs/api/), [PerCL reference](https://www.persephony.com/docs/percl/), and several useful [tutorials.](https://www.persephony.com/docs/tutorials/).